-100 Day Countdown to Canada's New Trademarks Regime: What Brand-Owners Need to Know and Do Now
+100 Day Countdown to Canada's New Trademarks Regime: A Brand-owners' Guide

 We are nearly 100 days away from the June 17, 2019 coming-into-force (or “CIF”) date for the significant amendments to Canada’s Trademarks Act.
 The amendments are primarily designed to ratify and implement three major international treaties regarding trademarks, specifically, the Madrid Protocol, the Nice Agreement, and the Singapore Treaty.
 We highlight the key amendments to the Trademarks Act, including tips and steps that brand-owners across sectors can take to protect their trademark portfolios and minimize costs.